skarlekar/rambolite/README.md

 ## Initialize compute nodes on AWS
-Create five EC2 instances on AWS using the Ubuntu 16.04 AMI.
-Each instance should be a
+Create five EC2 instances on AWS using the Ubuntu 16.04 AMI (ami-0cfee17793b08a293).
+Each instance should atleast be a t2.medium with 8GB memory and the following in

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTkxNDAzMTY2MiwtMjgyMTk4ODAsLTU3Mj
+eyJoaXN0b3J5IjpbLTE0ODY0NzYwMjEsLTkxNDAzMTY2MiwtMj
-YyNDYxOV19
+gyMTk4ODAsLTU3MjYyNDYxOV19
 -->